-Desirable:
+Desirable

-- Experience of embedded systems and/or robotics - Knowledge of cognitive modelling, data inference and statistics - Experience of independently managing a discrete area of a research project - Experience of actively collaborating in the development of research articles for publication
+- Familiarity with verification for neural networks. - Familiarity with probabilistic verification/synthesis. - Experience of independently managing a discrete area of a research project. - Experience of actively collaborating in the development of research articles for publication.

 About the University of Oxford